dassencio/langcmp/README.md

 The following modules are used:

-    - numpy
+* `numpy`
-    - matplotlib
+* `matplotlib`

-On Ubuntu/Debian, you can install them with the following command:
+You can install them with the following command:

-	sudo apt-get install python-numpy python-matplotlib
+	pip install numpy matplotlib

 Subprocesses